jaredly/j2/nore/Thoughts.md

+# Dealing with left-recursion

+Seems like ...
+the only places I'm allowing left-recursion is:
+- "suffixes"
+- "binops"

+...
+and that's it, right?

+yeah that sounds about right.

+anyway, so if you're at the end of a something, and you type a character, that might be the start of a suffix, or a binop, you need to wait until it gets obviously resolved?
+Also I need a way to specify that there's some autocomplete goodness to be done.

 # So, what's a reasonably simple way to build up this hullabaloo?

 Getting binops to work at all is certainly a thing to tackle.